timtam97123/Expense_Track/README.md

 Install the required packages,

-NOTE: You must already have a master list built by Excel with a item amount in a column (C in this case, an indicator if the receipt exists or not with mark "Y" (Column K) for yes "N" for no.
+NOTE: You must already have a master list built by Excel with a item amount in a column (C in this case, an indicator if the receipt exists or not with an indicator "Y" (Column K) for yes "N" for no reciepts.

 How It Works